 Find newer versions of dependencies than what your package.json allows

-npm-check-updates is a tool that allows you to find the latest versions of dependencies, regardless of any version constraints in your package.json file (unlike npm itself).
+npm-check-updates is a command-line tool that allows you to find and save the latest versions of dependencies, regardless of any version constraints in your package.json file (unlike npm itself).

 npm install -g npm-check-updates

 Show any new dependencies for the project in the current directory: